zacharlie/osgs-admin/README.md

 In addition, the application uses the python subprocessing module to execute shell commands (within the container) for stack configuration purposes.

+Over and above that, there are API endpoints for information services such as CPU and RAM utilisation of the host, which is an additional concern.

 > **TL;DR** Do not publish this admin interface or it's host port as a public facing web application.
 Only access it via local network, VPN, or similarly isolated environment.

+We'll look into locking it all down via built in wireguard or sshuttle when we get the chance.

 ## Platform